Operations and control

 - Software defined radio tools - Ettus USRP B210, Fun cube dongle (FCD), DVB dongles

-Pre-launch testing with Engineering Model (EM) from Surrey Space Centre (SSC) & Surrey Satellite Technology Ltd (SSTL).
+Pre-launch testing with Engineering Model (EM) from Surrey Space Centre (SSC) and Surrey Satellite Technology Ltd (SSTL).